hwkoene/soap/README.md

     - Combine with a `rollback` function to facilitate transactions;
 - Custom transcoders (to address limitation #2);
 - Typechecking for getters and setters;
+- Make deletion instant by tracking references;
+    - Using objgraph to get the references and also visualise them
 - Derive date created from file metadata;
 - Custom assignment of data folder;
 - Allow creaton/modification/deletion of objects from files using watchdog to monitor the data directory for changes;